oohtmeel1/NLST_continuing_work/README.md

 `begin_experiment.py` <- File to run the experiment.
 Creates a tensorboard directory to log data, and saves models at several checkpoints. saves resulting metrics to a csv `results.csv`.

+make sure to init a venv! or don't.
+I don't know your life.

 Metric Calls
 After the model makes a prediction it will compute the following metrics:

-`recall`,`accuracy`,`F1`,`precision`

-Saving them all to a csv file.
+`recall`,`accuracy`,`F1`,`precision` and the predicted and true labels.
+In case other calculations are needed.

 Additionally a csv file will be saved that will contain the names of the best models, and the metrics from above.
+I'll add more as I work on it.